 - User Manual

 KitchenAid thoughtfully includes a Chopper Processing Guide in the manual to let us know exactly what to do with the allotted space.
-It even offers the ideal speed and estimated time to turn out the desired product, as well as preparation required before blending.
+It even offers the ideal speed and estimated time to turn out the desired products, as well as preparation required before blending.

 For example, a maximum of 10-12 cloves of garlic can be placed whole in the beaker for chopping, on speed 2 for 15 seconds.
 Two ounces of fresh herbs can be processed at a time with stems removed, on speed 3 for 15 seconds.